jozsef13/Course-Assignment-AI/README.md

 # Course-Assignment-AI
-An application for AI course
+An application for AI course.
+All the details about this problem including the problem requirments, the algorithms descriptions and the tests are presented in the tehnical report from the documentation folder.